MicrosoftDocs/winrt-api/windows.networking.sockets/streamsocket_upgradetosslasync_746090393.md

 The [UpgradeToSslAsync](streamsocket_upgradetosslasync.md) method can only be used for client connections.
 This method can't be used to upgrade a connection accepted by the [StreamSocketListener](streamsocketlistener.md) to an SSL connection.
 The [UpgradeToSslAsync](streamsocket_upgradetosslasync.md) method only implements the client parts of the SSL protocol negotiation, not the server parts that would be needed to listen for and accept SSL connections.

-The [UpgradeToSslAsync](streamsocket_upgradetosslasync.md) method does not support the use of client certificates.

 ## -examples

 ## -see-also